kmerchan/Collaboration_is_Cool/README.md

 # Collaboration_is_Cool #
-Hi Kelsey, This is Jacob
+Hi Kelsie, This is Jacob